 Best - PDF Sam: Again PDF Filler is pretty quick and easy for this.
 You can insert pages, merge, rearrange, rotate, split and more.

 Use Case #5 - Sharing, Exporting and Converting PDF's

 Finally, this use case is a bit more complex.
 There are various needs addressed with exporting and sharing your edited PDF.
 For many people, it's simply sending a link to someone so they can view the annotated PDF.
 In other cases it's actually downloading the PDF in original form and sending it via email or Slack.
-Or perhaps you need to convert your PDF to another format like images, HTML or Microsoft Word for example.
+Or perhaps you need to convert your PDF to another format like images, HTML or Microsoft Word for example or build a PDF flip book.
 So I've broken down the best solutions for each of these three needs.

 Best for Sharing a Link - Markup Hero: If you need a fast way to add your signature or sign off on a contract, form, design brief or other type of PDF then look no further than Markup Hero.
 It's fast.
 Easy.
 Free.
 It's a no hassle, no bloat solution for adding signature blocks.

 Best for Exporting - Sejda: This tool is a little complicated and may be more than you need, but does offer nice exporting options back to original PDF format.

 Best for Conversion - Small PDF: This tool gives you some quick and easy ways to get your PDF into other formats like Word, JPG, Excel, etc.

 Below I've created a table showing various use cases, pricing and ease of use for 16 PDF annotator and editing solutions.
 One thing you'll notice is a column called "janky factor".
 In the software world we often use the term "janky" to describe a piece of software with poor UX and awful usability.
 Often janky tools are also buggy and/or laggy which make using them very frustrating.
 We've included a janky factor rating to give you a sense of how clean and user friendly and reliable each of the solutions below are.